 Dahlem is a place to experience, study and enjoy nature.
 With five miles of hiking trails containing forests, fields, marshes and ponds, visitors can enjoy a guided hike or experience the natural wonders on their own.
 A newly resurfaced 3/8 mile trail has been specially redesigned for visitors with limited mobility.
 Dahlem offers year-round educational programs for students and families, including naturalist programs, workshops and special events.
 The exhibit area and Nutshell Gift Shop are located within the main visitor building.
 The Nutshell is a great place for outdoor enthusiasts to shop, and is an excellent source for nature-related books, clothing, bird-feeding supplies, jewelry and many other items, including fresh wreaths during the holidays.

 Dahlem serve as a natural history education center for kids, but it is also known around the state and country for having one of the largest bluebird trails.
 Birders can capture the songs of Eastern Bluebirds along this well-maintained trail, as well as the harmonies of other migratory songbirds.
 The annual festival to celebrate these birds is called the Birds, Blooms and Butterflies Festival.

 Group Tour Information

 Year round groups of 10 or more are encouraged to take a 90 minute guided nature hike and interactive presentation by a Dahlem Naturalist.
 Groups will discover seasonal favorites such as dragonflies, bird watching and butterflies on five miles of well groomed trails.
-Meanwhile limited mobility presentations are offered on the paved “Nature for All Trail”.
-Seated educational presentations are also available next to the gift shop.
+Meanwhile limited mobility presentations are also available offered on the paved “Nature for All Trail”.
+Seated educational presentations are also available in the environmental education space.
 Groups should plan to spend 1.5 to 2 hours on site.

 Groups may also schedule a Dahlem Naturalist to meet the bus at a variety of different birding and wild flower hot spots throughout Jackson county.